Deepest Voting: a new way of electing: Properties of deepest voting family

-Consider for example the Condorcet winner paradox.
-Suppose that a candidate $c_1$ obtains a score $0.80$ for $51\%$ of voters and $0.01$ for $49\%$ of voters and a candidate $c_2$ obtains a score $0.79$ for $51\%$ of voters and $0.90$ for $49\%$ of voters.
 In this configuration, the Condorcet winner is $c_1$.
 Yet, as we have a quantification of the preference of voters, we can see that candidate $c_2$ is less divisive in the sense that no voters reject this candidate with very low grades.
 The fact that a voting process elects $c_2$ is acceptable in this configuration.

 Now consider the no-show paradox.
 Suppose that two candidates $c_1$ and $c_2$ obtained the following grades for 3 voters: